 My running and racing background

-Though I ran a bit at school, I very much fell out of the habit in my late teens and early 20s.
+Although I ran a bit at school, I very much fell out of the habit in my late teens and early 20s.
 After graduating from university, I was inspired by my brother to sign up for a marathon.
 I did the training and eventually went on to run that marathon in spring of 2013.

 Wins